 However, the leak soon thereafter of a memo aimed at helping major drug companies undermine the proposed change has escalated the row, with South African Health Minister Aaron Motsoaledi openly comparing the industry campaign to "genocide."

 Civil society, developing countries weigh in

-Several developing countries, along with a coalition of civil society groups, have spoken up in support of South Africa, during a meeting of the World Health Organization's (WHO) Executive Board end of January, 2014.
+Several developing countries, along with a coalition of civil society groups, have spoken up in support of South Africa, most recently during last week's meeting of the World Health Organization's (WHO) Executive Board.

 The industry response is "unacceptable in a country facing one of the world's most acute HIV and [tuberculosis] epidemics," Médecins Sans Frontières said at the meeting, noting that medicine prices in South Africa are up to 35 times higher than in countries where generics have a greater market share.

 Some civil society organisations have formally called on the WHO Executive Board to adopt a resolution expressing solidarity with the African country.

 WHO Director -General Margaret Chan has similarly expressed her concern, saying that "no government should be intimidated by interested parties for doing the right thing in public health."